pbrisbin/pbrisbin.com/posts/2013-07-28-the_advent_of_io.md

 correct and can lead folks astray when more complex concepts are introduced.

-Imagine if we in stead wrote the program like this:
+Imagine if we instead wrote the program like this:

 ```haskell
 main :: World -> (World, ())